ghabxph/lets-do-solana-shall-we/module-7/README.md

 - Full control over every operation
 - No magic, just explicit code

-**5. Performance Considerations**
-- Slightly better performance (no macro overhead)
-- Smaller compiled program size
+**5. Predictability and Debugging Advantages**
+- No macro magic - everything is explicit and visible
+- Easier to debug since all code paths are clear
-- More predictable behavior
+- More predictable behavior with no hidden abstractions
-- Better for performance-critical applications
+- Direct control over memory layout and operations

 ---

 ## 🔍 When to Use Raw Solana

 **✅ Use Raw Solana When:**
-- Building performance-critical programs
+- Need complete transparency and predictability in code execution
-- Need fine-grained control over every operation
+- Require fine-grained control over every operation
 - Working with complex custom account layouts
 - Building foundational infrastructure
 - Security-critical applications requiring manual validation
+- Learning Solana internals and understanding the underlying mechanics

 **❌ Stick with Anchor When:**
 - Rapid prototyping and development